 We use the insights we collect as our creative constraints to come up with a core brand idea for your hotel.
 That means deciding if your hotel could/should be a rebel luxurious property, a classic French icon or a hipster flagship.
 For instance, we successfully established the Terrass” Hôtel in Paris as a “legend of Montmartre” that is the “artist’s address since 1911”.
 Using our Hotel Concept Framework, we then make sure that the entire customer experience reflects the core idea.

 We look at the zoning of the property and the type of outlets it will contain.
 We develop a narrative that tells the story of the hotel and identify the best ways to communicate it throughout all the customer touchpoints (i.e., a classic French room-service should be quite different than a luxury rebel one).
 Once again, the result should be an integrated experience, from booking to check-out.

 To ensure the concept coherence from theory to practice, we follow through on the project evolution.
-Our role as an agency is to make sure that all the project stakeholders (owner, developer, operator, consultants etc.) are and remain aligned behind the same concept.
+Creative Supply’s role is to make sure that all the project stakeholders (owner, developer, operator, consultants etc.) are and remain aligned behind the same concept.
 This phase typically includes feedback on architect and interior designer drawings as well as reviews of mock-up rooms and advice on the go-to-market strategy.

 Are you developing a new hotel?
 Or renovating an outlet such as a bar or a spa?
 Tell us about your project.
 We would love to have a chat with you.
 No strings attached.